petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 allowing people to work concurrently on the same files, i.e., not needing to wait for each other like an assembly line.

-Besides being notoriously difficult to learn,
-Git is also not ideal for large files or binary files that change often, which will almost certainly be present in a research project.
+Besides being notoriously complex and difficult to learn, Git is also not ideal for large files or binary files that change often, which will almost certainly be present in a research project.
 There are solutions out there that make up for this shortcoming,